RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso.md

 ## Deactivate SAML SSO

-Before you can deactivate SAML SSO for an account, it must have a local (non-SAML) user with the owner role assigned.
-You can only deactivate SAML SSO for the account you are currently signed in to.
+Before you can deactivate SAML SSO for an account, you must sign in to the account as a local (non-SAML) user with the owner role assigned.

 To deactivate SAML SSO for a specific account: